henrymbuguak/Laravel-5.4-Shopping-Cart/README.md

 # Conclusion

 To become better at software development, you need to set new challenges for yourself.
-In the process you always learn new concept.
+In the process you will always learn new concept.